benhowdle89/musings/_posts/2013-02-22-relax-dude.markdown

 twitterusername: ryanAmurphy
 ---

-Relax Dude, don't get hung up in the finer details of things. don't stress yourself over inability to do certain aspects. just relax and take the challenges as they come.
+Relax Dude, don't get hung up in the finer details of things.
+Don't stress yourself over inability to do certain aspects.
+Just relax and take the challenges as they come.